Learn to Swim

 We believe that investing in ongoing teacher training and development through our mentoring program and in-house workshops is integral to their enjoyment, support and sense of belonging.
 Most importantly, we see the benefits of this paid forward in the swimmers taking lessons.

-Led by our Head of Aquatics, Brad Harris, this ensures a graduated development pathway from learn to swim classes to our swimming club.
+Led by our Head Coach of Swimming, Brad Harris, this ensures a graduated development pathway from learn to swim classes to our swimming club.